webpro255/Live-Forensics-Data-Collector/README.md

   - Executes the script from RAM to minimize disk writes.
   - Unmounts the USB drive and cleans up temporary files.

-9. Legal and Ethical Considerations
-Emphasize responsible use:
 ## Legal and Ethical Considerations

 **Disclaimer:**